 Meteors by the Dark of the Moon

-In 2020, the Geminids occur just one night prior to December’s new Moon (December 14).
+In 2020, the Geminids will peak on Sunday night, December 13, into Monday morning, December 14.
+This year, they occur just one night prior to December’s new Moon (December 14).
 This means that the Moon will be nearly invisible and the sky will be dark—ideal for stargazing!

 - The great thing about the Geminids is that they are out all night long.
-They are more frequent around 2 A.M., but you can watch them early to mid evening.
+They are more frequent around 2 A.M., but you can watch them starting in the early evening and until dawn the next day.

-- You can see the Geminds from ANYWHERE in the Northern Hemisphere.
+- You can see the Geminids from ANYWHERE in the Northern Hemisphere.
 It does not matter where you live.

-- Normally, you can see 50 to 60 shooting stars per hour (!) in a dark sky free of moonlight.
+- Normally, you should expect to see 50 to 60 shooting stars per hour (!) in a dark sky free of moonlight.
+However, with an especially dark sky in an especially good year, you may see between 75 and 100!

-- Of course, as with all meteor watching and star gazing, try to get away from city lights, to a place with an open expanse of sky, not just breaks between trees.
+- Of course, as with all meteor watching and stargazing, try to get away from city lights, to a place with an open expanse of sky, not just breaks between trees.
 Bring a folding chair to be comfortable or perhaps a sleeping bag.
 Dress warmly.
 You’ve got to be a little nuts to do this in the middle of December.
+(But it’s worth it!)

 - It probably takes our eyes about 20 minutes to truly adapt to dark skies.
 The Geminid meteor showers tend to come fast and quick with very bright white lights.